Coexistence Clinics

 Translocation is a multi-step process involving the hands-on collection, transportation, and release of prairie dogs with the intention of restoring the prairie ecosystem.

-Please note: This was the curriculum for our 2022 session in Boulder, Colorado for agency professional and prairie dog managers.
-Topic selection can be tailored to each session and audience uniquely and are subject to change.
+Please note: This was the curriculum for a session in Boulder, Colorado for agency professional and prairie dog managers.
+Topic selection can be tailored to each session and audience and are subject to change.

 What People Are Saying